Holiday Pops Music ~

 STRINGS*: Ideally, a minimum of 10,10,8,8,6

 *THIS PIECE CAN BE PERFORMED IN ONE OF THREE WAYS:

 1.)
-With members of the existing violin section performing the “violin soli” part: In this scenario, you can give the violin soli part to the 1st Violins.
+With the 1st violin section performing the “violin soli” part: In this scenario, you can give the violin soli part to the 1st Violins.
 The 2nd Violins will then cover both the Violin 1 and Violin 2 parts in the orchestral accompaniment (dividing by stands).

 2.)
 With a guest group of solo violinists performing the “violin soli” part: In this scenario, you can feature a guest group of 10-15 violinists, who will play the violin soli part.
 The 1st and 2nd Violins in the orchestra will then play their respective parts in the orchestral accompaniment.